DeeVine/new-react-task-app/src/components/taskapp/readme.md

 [ ] cannot store moment objects in localStorage or fsFile --> moment object somehow converts to string date

 TODO:
-[ ] view report of hours per task for specific date(s) [ ] comparison report of days
+[ ] handleAddHours should check if taskName exists in taskList, else create a newTask and then add hours [ ] view report of hours per task for specific date(s) [ ] comparison report of days
     [ ] today vs yesterday